jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Accessing.md

 #### Access through the shinyapps.io website

-The simplest way to access the simulator is via the web, at
+The simplest way to access the calculator is via the web, at
 <https://jepusto.shinyapps.io/SCD-effect-sizes/>.
 This version of the
-calculator is hosted by a service called [shinyapps.io](https://www.shinyapps.io/), which imposes limitations on the number of concurrent users of the site and total hours of active use of the site.
-Consequently, you might find that the site is not always available.
+calculator is hosted by a service called [shinyapps.io](https://www.shinyapps.io/), which imposes limitations on the number of concurrent users of the site and the total hours of active use of the site.
+Consequently, you might find that the site is not always available (especially towards the end of the month).
 If you intend to use the calculator extensively, please follow the steps below in order to install it on your own computer.

 #### Access through RStudio